bdelbosc/nuxeo-stream-sse/README.md

 1. Propagates Nuxeo Stream records to the client side.
 2. Support a massive number of clients per front node and scale horizontally.

-This can be used to provide continuous feedback on long asynchronous processing like Nuxeo Bulk Service.
+This can be used to provide continuous feedback on long asynchronous processing, for instance the progression of a Nuxeo Bulk command.

 ## Design

-This is a one way communication server -> client, Server Sent Event is now supported by all browser and is designed exactly for this.
+This is a one way communication server to client, Server Sent Event is supported by all browsers and is designed exactly for this.

-The second goal requires async NIO and a multi reactor pattern in order to handle many connections per threads.
+To scale on the number of client it requires async NIO and a multi reactor pattern in order to handle a high number of concurrent requests.
-Vert.x is a solid solution that and should support thousands of connection per node with very few resources.
+Vert.x is a solid solution that should support thousands of connections per node with very few resources.

-Clients subscribe to streams using a REST API.
-They receive the records from the stream in real time.
+Clients subscribe to streams using a REST API and receive records from the stream in real time:

 ```bash
 # subscribe to the stream "command" which is the Bulk Service Command Stream